ColOfAbRiX/tankwar/README.md

 [PLOSS-1]: http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1000292

-###Goals
+### Goals

 TankWar has several different goals.
 And all the goals are related to learning and personal growth.

 Tankwar is mainly an educational project.
+I built in house as much as I could precisely to learn.

 The first is to learn the basics of Artificial Intelligence and related topic, like [Artificial Neural Networks][WIKI-1] and [Genetic Algorithms][WIKI-2].
 And to be honest, to see my little tanks evolve and how they live their artificial